Venuvgp19/Terraform-s3/README.md

-# Terrform-ec2
+# Terrform-s3
-This repo could be used to just spin up an ec2 instance in the aws cloud
+This repo could be used to s3 bucket on aws cloud.